BarryDigby/GSE37001/README.md

 ### Comments

-The number of differentially expressed genes returned by the analysis (223) were significantly lower than those reported by the study (1977), despite using the same cut-off values (LFC > 2 & FDR 5%).
-In my opinion, this is due to using `filterFun=ihw` when extracting the `DESeq2` results, and by using `apeglm` `LFCShrink` penalised regression to reduce low confidence DEGs.
+The number of differentially expressed genes returned by the analysis (428) were significantly lower than those reported by the study (1977), despite using the same cut-off values (LFC > 2 & FDR 5%).

 Despite the discrepancy in results, this was a relatively simple analysis to perform.
-The paper stated which reference genome files were used (`ENSEMBL release 54`) which is crucial in returning the same genomic coordinates for M6a peak overlap analysis.
+The paper stated which reference genome files were used (`ENSEMBL release 54`) which is crucial in returning the same genomic coordinates for M6A peak overlap analysis.

 # Differentially expressed isoforms

-Initially attempted the analysis using `Stringtie` output files in `Ballgown`, but was not satisfied with the results generated.
-Specifying `adjustVars="replicates"` in an attempt to construct an additive linear model with replicates as the blocking factor (as in the DEG analysis) produced `NAN` pvalue and adjusted pvalues.
-This is most likely due to a lack of variance amongst transcripts after correcting for `replicates` and due to the fact the study was underpowered.

-To overcome this, the analysis was performed using the `DESeq2` workflow above with one change: `txi <- tximport(files, type = "salmon", tx2gene = tx2gene, txOut = TRUE)` to use transcript counts in the analysis instead of gene counts.
+The analysis was performed using the `DESeq2` workflow above with one change: `txi <- tximport(files, type = "salmon", tx2gene = tx2gene, txOut = TRUE)` to use transcript counts in the analysis instead of gene counts.
 The workflow is given below.

 <details markdown="1">
 <summary>Differential isoform analysis</summary>